 After graduation, I was kind of lost with what to do with my body.
 Where were all the team sports for adults?
 How can I exert my energy and be competitive in the real world?
 I wasn’t sure.
 While swimming at a neighborhood park, I noticed a group of fitness enthusiasts who appeared to be doing athletic training type exercises.
 I approached them to see what they were doing and they told me, “CrossFit”.
 I signed up that day.

 Over the years, I suffered from multiple minor injuries ranging from my shoulder, to my wrist, to my back, to my knees and even my ankle.
 I saw several Orthopedic surgeon’s about my ailments.
-I was told that I shouldn’t be working out all.
+I was told that I shouldn’t be working out at all.
 Maybe some yoga, walking or swimming.
 Nothing else.
 My mind went blank.
 Nonetheless, I listened to the doctor because honestly, I was in so much pain, I physically could not do much else.

 It was at this point I solely began to practice yoga.
 Admittedly, only for the physical reasons.
 Over the years, my pain decreased.
 I could move with ease.
 Physically, I felt great!
 Mentally, I also noticed changes.
 BIG changes.
 My hot head cooled off.
 My anxious mind was growing more calm.
 My competitive nature subsided.
 Without intention, I was forced to look inward while on the mat.
-I finally started to discover myself and what mattered most in life.
+I finally started to discover myself and what mattered most in life (not me).

 Not only did my body feel physically renewed, I had a new outlook on life.
 I no longer felt lost in the real world as a “retired athlete”.
 I served a purpose other than to play.
 I found physical healing, confidence and clarity.
 I had an awakening, really.